se7ven012/SG_PR_Predictor/README.md

 ## Data

-Application data is obtained from [here](http://sgprapp.com/listPage?&page=0)
+Application data is obtained from [here](http://sgprapp.com/listPage?&page=0).

-For each applicant, the data is categorized into 11 attributes
+For each applicant, the data is categorized into 11 attributes：
 * year_of_stay   (Years of applicant stay in Singapore)
 * is_local_uni   (Applicant is graduated from a local university)
 * is_local_poly  (Applicant is graduated from a local polytechnic)